 Should airlines incorporate all 3 tools at once?

 This is not necessary.
-Airline can adapt and push out each tool to a degree and speed that best fits their goals.
+Airlines can adapt and push out each tool to a degree and speed that best fits their goals.
 Each system works independently of each other and contributes in specific ways to help airline recovery.